Skip to main content

 How can I get my well tested?

-If your well is located in EPA's area of concern, call EPA at 509-204-1941 (local) or 888-508-6344 (toll-free) and learn how to access free drinking water well testing now.
+If your well is located in EPA and DOJ's area of concern, call EPA at 206-676-4250 to learn how to access free drinking water well testing.

 What if my well is located outside of EPA's area of concern?

 Nitrate contamination is a concern throughout the Lower Yakima Valley.
-EPA is working with Washington state agencies as they develop a strategy to address high nitrate levels in groundwater throughout the Lower Yakima Valley.
+EPA is working with Washington state and local agencies as they develop a strategy to address high nitrate levels in groundwater throughout the Lower Yakima Valley.
 This strategy includes the Lower Yakima Valley Groundwater Management Area Safe Drinking Water Initiative to offer free drinking water well testing for homes located in the Lower Yakima Valley Groundwater Management Area, and water for homes with nitrate in drinking water above EPA’s health-based safety standard of 10 mg/L.

 If you are located in Yakima County but outside of EPA’s area of concern, please visit Lower Yakima Valley Groundwater Management Area Safe Drinking Water Initiative or call 866-886-7117 for more information.